LooDaHu/ARORA_General_-Introduction/Welcome file.md

 Let's start with Django-rest-framework.
 Before we get started, please make sure:
 1. You have a python3 on your machine.
 Though Python is cross-platform, I recommend you use Linux or Linux VM as your operating system.

-2. You have installed Django and Django-rest-framework on your python. d
+2. You have installed Django and Django-rest-framework on your python.
+If you haven't

-3.
+	> pip(pip) install

+4.
 ## Create files and folders

 The file explorer is accessible using the button in left corner of the navigation bar.
 You can create a new file by clicking the **New file** button in the file explorer.
 You can also create folders by clicking the **New folder** button.